-As David, Andrew and I packed cameras and keffiyehs, woollen undies and phrasebooks, sunscreen and swimming trunks, I could barely contain my excitement.
-This was to be an odyssey rich in history and histrionics—the latter by me, as I noticed that carefully hidden between visits to Jordan’s cultural and natural wonders, my fellow Team Outposters had pencilled in the sort of adrenalin-pumping activities I hide behind the couch to avoid at home: trekking, canyoning, rock climbing, mountain biking, snorkelling, ballooning and even a little horse racing.
+As our team—David, Andrew and I—packed cameras and keffiyehs, woolen undies and phrasebooks, sunscreen and swimming trunks, I could barely contain my excitement.
+This was to be an odyssey rich in history and histrionics—the latter by me, as I noticed that carefully hidden between visits to Jordan’s cultural and natural wonders, my fellow Team Outposters had pencilled in the sort of adrenaline-pumping activities I hide behind the couch to avoid at home: trekking, canyoning, rock climbing, mountain biking, snorkelling, ballooning and even a little horse racing.

 Whatever happened to good old-fashioned sightseeing, I wondered, as we set off to explore this indomitable little country, opXpeditions style.

 After exploring the bustling markets, spice bazaars and perfumeries of Amman on our first day of Adventure Jordan, we (Team Outpost) stopped at Jordan’s Royal Stables on the capital’s outskirts.
 We’d been invited to visit the stables just ahead of the famed International Wadi Rum Endurance (Horse) Race, a competition that harkens back to ancient Bedouin contests, and one in which the Royal Stables’ horses were set to compete.

 The race horses had already left for the desert, but manager Erik Dorssers invited us to join their team the following week to witness the race.
 We hardily agreed—I had heard much about the legendary desert horse marathon of Jordan, and could not believe my luck at being in country for the event!
 And, as it turned out, touring the Royal Stables proved fortuitous—but for now, dear reader, I will leave it at that…and say only I like to think Team Outpost brought a touch of magic to the fore.